-The following protocol describes the collection, processing, storage, and shipping of dissolved gas samples from aquatic environments, both for lakes and streams.
+The following protocol describes the collection, processing, storage, and shipping of dissolved gas samples from aquatic environments, for lakes, streams, and rivers.
 In streams, samples are collected in the deepest part of the channel (A.K.A., thalweg, the line of least resistance to water flow), where it is assumed that the stream channel is well mixed.
 The sampling location is located near the sensor set where water chemistry samples are collected and away from, or upstream of, any major local disturbances and other areas where NEON sampling activities commonly occur.
 In streams with a shallow water column, technicians must be cautious not to disturb the benthic sediments when sampling.

-In lakes, sample collection depends on lake depth and stratification, as detailed below (Figure 1b).
-For all lakes, one sample is taken at 0.5 m (Kemmerer should be placed with top at 0.25 m and bottom at 0.75 m) below the surface of the water from the inlet, outlet and buoy locations (3 water dissolved gas samples).
-If the lake is stratified at the time of sampling, an additional sample will be collected from the hypolimnion at the buoy location (4 total dissolved gas samples).
-In lakes with very shallow hypolimnions (< 2 m) do not collect a hypolimnion sample.
-In lakes with shallow hypolimnions (2-4 m), the sample is collected from the mid-point of the hypolimnion.
-In lakes with deep hypolimnions (>4 m) an integrated sample is collected as described in the water chemistry protocol (RD[10], Figure 1b)
+In lakes and non-wadeable streams (i.e. rivers), sample collection depends on lake depth and stratification, as detailed below (Figure 1b).
+For all lakes and rivers, one sample is taken at 0.5 m (Kemmerer should be placed with top at 0.25 m and bottom at 0.75 m) below the surface of the water from the buoy location.
+If the lake or river is stratified at the time of sampling, an additional sample will be collected from the hypolimnion at the buoy location.
+In lakes or rivers with a very shallow/thin hypolimnion (hypolimnion thickness < 2 m) do not collect a hypolimnion sample.
+If the hypolimnion is shallow (hypolimnion thickness 2-4 m), the sample is collected from the mid-point of the hypolimnion.
+In systems with a deep/thick hypolimnion (hypolimnion thickness >4 m) an integrated sample is collected as described in the water chemistry protocol (RD[10], Figure 1b).
+Note that if inlet and outlet streams are present, samples are collected just downstream of the inlet and outlet infrastructure, following the wadeable stream sampling design.